11. Christ Died For The Sins Of The World, Why Do I Have To Live Holy? – (1 John 2:2)

 Grace gave man redemption (it paid his debt for sin) and allowed him to walk away a free man.
-With that freedom the relationship was restored between the redeemed man and God.
+With that freedom, the relationship was restored between the redeemed man and God.
 All relationships are built of two separate entities, (God/man, man/wife, mother/child, friend/friend, etc.).
 All healthy relationships have set and mutual boundaries.
-For example, a father is to train, love, nurture and discipline his child while a child is to love, obey and follow his father’s example.
-Two entities and appropriate boundaries make for a healthy relationship in which the father can excel in leadership and a child can excel to become a leader.
-Another example is a marriage.
-A husband is to lead, provide, be faithful and love his wife while a wife is to follow, lift up, and be faithful to her husband.
-The relationship between a father and child are permanent; formed through blood, human DNA or adoption, while a marriage is meant to be permanent based on a commitment established by choice.
+For example, a father is to train, love, nurture, and discipline his child while a child is to love, obey and follow his father’s example.
+Two entities and appropriate boundaries make for a healthy relationship in which the father can excel in leadership and the child can excel to become a leader.
+Another example is marriage.
+A husband is to lead, provide, be faithful, and love his wife while a wife is to follow, lift up, and be faithful to her husband.
+The relationship between a father and child is permanent; formed through blood, human DNA, or adoption, while a marriage is meant to be permanent based on a commitment established by choice.
 When boundaries are crossed the health of a relationship is compromised, when boundaries are destroyed some relationships cannot be restored.

 (Hebrews 10:26) “For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,” (See: Hebrews 10:3-10)